kelvinagyareyeboah/Driftnote/README.md

   Zero loading screens, zero internet dependency.
 Notes are written directly to your device's SQLite database (`expo-sqlite`).

 - **⚡ Smart Background Sync Queue**
-  Edits made offline are automatically queued with pending status.
+  Edits made offline are autom pending status.
 As soon as connectivity returns, Driftnote pushes ch- **⏱️ 750ms Debounced Autosave**
   No manual save button required.
 As you type, notes are debounced and saved automatically with an unobtrusive `StatusPill` indicator (*Saving...*, *Saved locally*  Eveedit creates an immutable local snapshot stored in SQLite.
 Browse historical versions and restore any past state with
 - **⚔️ 3-Way Conflict Resolution**
   Handles sync conflicts contextually with an interactive modal presenting three distinct resolutio  - **Keep Synced Version**: Overwrites with remote version.